American Theatre Critics Association: Harold and Mimi Steinberg/ATCA New Play Award

 The Harold and Mimi Steinberg/ATCA New Play Award is a prize awarded for a play that has had its premiere in the previous calendar year and which did not play in New York City in that same year.
 Currently the award total is $25,000, with two additional awards of $7,500 each for plays worthy of citation.
 Past winners include important works, such as All the Way (which later won the 2014 Tony Award for Best Play), 33 Variations, and The Piano Lesson.
 Four playwrights have won the award multiple times: Jane Martin has won the award four times (for Talking With, Keely and Du, Jack and Jill, and Anton in Show Business).
 August Wilson has won three times (for Fences, The Piano Lesson, and Two Trains Running).
-Lee Blessing and Bill Cain have each won twice; Blessing won for A Walk in the Woods and A Body of Water, and Cain won for Equivocation and Nine Circles.
-Blessing is the only playwright to win in consecutive years (2010 and 2011).
+Lee Blessing, Bill Cain, Lauren Gunderson and E.M.
+Lewis have each won twice.
+Cain is the only playwright to win in consecutive years (2010 and 2011).
 Wilson is the playwright with the most citations (five).
 Blessing also has one citation.